Skip to content

 No. This is pre-tax revenue after overheads.
 Layer your expected income tax and social security rate on top to get net take-home.

 Yes — short projects carry higher switching cost and uncertainty.
-A common rule of thumb is to add 20-30% to your base day rate for projects under a month.
+A common heuristic is to add 20-30% to your base day rate for projects under a month.

 Related Calculators